 Career Advice

-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

-The average person changes careers between five and seven times during their working life, with Forbes’ leadership specialist, Steve Denning reporting that modern-day millennials hope to “spend their 20s finding out what they don’t like so they can settle down to a career they really love in their 30s.”
+The average person changes careers between five and seven times during their working life, with Forbes’ leadership specialist, Steve Denning reporting that modern-day millennials hope to “spend their 20s finding out what they don’t like so they can settle down to a career they love in their 30s.”
 Much of the reason lies in our expectations of what a job should be.
 In the past, it was a mainly transactional affair undertaken once or twice to guarantee stability and a good paycheck.

 Today, feeling like one is living a life of purpose has gained a whole new importance, and this means that employees are willing to take the plunge into new careers if they discover one that ignites their passion.
 If you are thinking of making the change yourself, you might find the following tips useful.